 NOTE 45: Previous year's figures have been regrouped wherever necessary, to conform to the current year's classification.
 Other Current Assets and Other Current Liabilities have been regrouped in the previous year on account of offsetting state wise net position of assets and liabilities of GST.

-Firm Regn.
-No.: 104607W/W100166
+In terms of our report attached.
+For Kalyaniwalla & Mistry LLP Chartered Accountants Firm Regn.
+No. : 104607W/W100166